Here are some reasons why CK Graphic Design LLC is a smart and solid choice as your ad agency or contract design/marketing professional.

 Designers have a reputation for being temperamental and pushy.
 A touch of pushy can be beneficial when tempered with a rational explanation, but moodiness from me is just not acceptable for any reason.
 Here’s what you can count on: a pleasant and professional attitude, direct communications, my respect for you and your profession, and a genuine interest in building a trustful relationship.

-Images: Fun Cart crew listening to Dave Calhoun’s great music at the Chamber Golf Classic and selfie time with Maria Harlow and Christina Kitchens.
+Images: Fun Cart crew listening to Dave Calhoun’s great music at the Chamber Golf Classic and Maria Harlow and Christina Kitchens taking a selfie.

 This may not be the primary reason you’re checking me out, but providing efficient and effective account management is essential if you want your design project or campaign to deliver positive results.
 Even great design can fall short if the plan is flawed, the timeline is off, the audience is missed, the budget is over, or our relationship is strained.